13 No-Sew Dog Sweaters You Can Finish Before the Next Cold Snap

 • Save

-Your old striped sweater sits in the donation pile, but those sleeves could keep your Chihuahua warm for at least 20 wears.
-This tutorial turns a single adult sweater sleeve into a custom-fit dog coat in under 30 minutes.
+My old, warm, striped sweater is sitting in the donation pile.
+But those sleeves could keep my Chihuahua warm for at least 20 wears.
+This tutorial turns one adult sweater sleeve into a custom-fit dog coat in under 30 minutes.

-Cut the sleeve to match your dog’s back length from neck to tail base.
-Snip a neck opening 3 inches from the cuff end—make it smaller than you think, then gradually widen it.
-You need two-finger wiggle room when slipping it on.
-Cut two leg holes on the underside, spacing them 4-5 inches apart for small breeds.
-Seal all raw edges with fabric glue every 3 inches so they don’t fray after washing.
+Cut the sleeve to the length of your dogs back from neck to tail base.
+Cut a neck hole about 3″ from the end of the sleeve.
+Start smaller than you think you need to and gradually make it bigger as the dog wears the coat.
+You should be able to fit two fingers under the neck opening when putting the coat on.
+Cut two leg holes on the underside of the sleeve.
+Depending on the size of your dog you will need to space these 4-5″ apart for small breeds.
+Seal all raw edges with fabric glue every 3 inches so that they don’t fray after washing.

-Pro tip: Thrift store cashmere sweaters ($4-$7) create the softest dog coats and won’t pill against your pup’s fur.
+Pro tip: Thrift store cashmere sweaters ($4-$7) make the softest dog coats, and will not pill against your dog’s fur.

 📸 Photo credit: Instagram @jenchampken